 Spanish colonists brought the olive to the New World in the 16th century where its cultivation prospered in present-day Peru and Chile.
 Olive tree cultivation quickly spread along the valleys of South America’s dry Pacific coast where the climate was similar to the Mediterranean.

 Around 1,800 AD, olive oil makes its commercial debut in the Americas as Italian and Greek immigrants demand its import from Europe.

-Currently, olive oil continues to grow in popularity as an important ingredient in everyday cuisines.
+Currently, the best olive oils continue to grow in popularity both for their health benefits and as an important ingredient in everyday cuisines.
 Consumption is still predominantly in Mediterranean countries with a long tradition of olive oil culture, however as more countries are becoming health conscious, olive oil is re-asserting itself as the original super-food, thanks to its proven health benefits and nutritional properties.
 As a result of its ongoing success, there are now more than 860 million olive trees in the world today, with more being planted every day!
 Each cultivar is enhanced and improved for flavour, stability and size.
 There are over 700 varieties across the world today.

 The benign climate makes Morocco a ‘Garden Of Eden’ on the doorstep of Europe and the ideal location for olive cultivation with mild winters and warm, dry summers.
 The soils in the main olive-growing regions are rich and deep, and generally have an equal balance of clay and coarse sands.